 We deployed ransomware at different stages in the attacks.
-For test cases 1, 2, 6 and 7 we installed ransomware on the main target systems.
+For test cases 1, 2, 6 and 7, we installed ransomware on the main target systems.
 For the other test cases we jumped from these target systems to others on the internal network (moving laterally) and ran ransomware on these deeper targets.
 This is why the Lateral Movement and Lateral Action results for test cases 1, 2, 6 and 7 are not applicable (N/A).

 The results show that CrowdStrike Falcon not only detected the ransomware in every case but had a thorough insight into the entire process of hacking the network.
+The product detected every stage of every attack from delivery onwards.
+It issued alerts when the attack performed an action and when the attack attempted to escalate system privileges.
+In the test cases where the internal network was targeted, CrowdStrike Falcon detected the lateral attacks against the deeper targets.